marcoscgdev/SecurityUtils/README.md

 # SecurityUtils
-Some android security utils like a root checker, adblock checker...
+Some android security utils like a root checker, adblock checker, app blocker...

 ## Usage: